Barr defends DOJ intervention in E. Jean Carroll lawsuit against Trump: 'The law is clear'

 The news has sparked an uproar among Democrats like Sen. Mark Warner of Virginia, who accused Barr of "acting as the President's personal lawyer."

 Carroll sued Trump after he said in an interview with The Hill that Carroll was “not my type” and was “totally lying” when she accused him of raping her.
-He also said in a statement that he had never met her and was using the story to sell her book.
+He also said in a statement that he had never met her and that she was using the story to sell her book.
 An excerpt of the book that included the allegation was published by New York Magazine, along with a photograph of Trump and Carroll with their former spouses in the 1980s.

 BARR CHUCKLES AFTER WOLF BLITZER INSISTS CNN IS 'FAIR AND BALANCED' DURING INTERVIEW